 Check out your fly box and give any flies that are showing any sign

 of rust the heave-ho.

-Any flies that have become flat or matted can be tarted up by holding them over the spout of a kettle that has been boiled, (not still boiling).
+Any flies that have become flat or matted can be tarted up by holding them over the spout of a boiling kettle.
+Don't hold the fly near the spout, but up above where the steam is visible.
 The steam treatment will work wonders.
 Let the flies dry thoroughly before replacing in your fly box.

 Save up those little packets of desiccant that come with